 - Heat your oven to 200F.
 I used my convection oven for this because it has a timer on it, but any oven will do.

-- Press the block of tofu with a clean dishtowel to remove some of the excess liquid.
+- Press the block of tofu with a clean dishtowel to remove the excess liquid.
 Slice the block in half and from there make thin slices, to resemble steak strips.

 - Once you've laid out all the tofu strips, tilt the dish this way and that (slowly) to allow the marinade to saturate all the tofu.
 You can even use a spoon and allow the marinade to pool on one side of the dish and pour it across the middle of the tofu where it's needed.